edudavid/json-map-transform/README.md

 **Transform:** Is a callback that can be used to transform the current property.
 It receives two parameters: (property, originalObject).

+**Default:** In case a path does not exists in the input object, the default value will be uses.

 Template example:

 ```javascript